The Cave Girl (film)

 The Cave Girl is a 1921 American silent drama film directed by Joseph J. Franz and featuring Teddie Gerard, Charles Meredith, Lillian Tucker and Boris Karloff in an early film role.
 The source for the William Parker screenplay was the stage play of the same name by George Middleton and Guy Bolton.
 The film's tagline was "A Romance of Silent Trails and Rushing Waters...
 A Drama of Youth Gone Wild...
 Enacted in the Yosemite Valley in the Middle of Winter."
-(Print Ad in the Ludington Daily News, ((Ludington, Mich.))
-18 May 1923).
 The film is presumed lost.

 Plot

 Professor Sperry moves to a cave in the wilderness to live the primitive life, taking his daughter Margot with him.

 Meanwhile, Divvy Bates is being pressured to marry Elsie Case.
 Elsie's mother and Divvy's wealthy father arrange a trip to the Bates' remote cabin in the wilderness to give Elsie a chance to extract a marriage proposal from Divvy.
 At the cabin, Divvy catches Margot making a raid on the Bates' supplies and is attracted to her.
 Elsie now has to compete with Margot for Divvy's affections.

 When their hired hand Baptiste (Boris Karloff) is fired, he retaliates by burning down their cabin.
 The party is forced to seek refuge in the cave along with the Professor and Margot.
 Seeing her chance to marry Divvy slipping away, Elsie conspires with Baptiste to kidnap Margot who ends up being set adrift in a canoe.
 Elsie's conscience suffers and she realizes that she has done wrong.
 Elsie confesses to Divvy, who then rescues Margot from the rapids in the nick of time.